 For The Period Of: GE Will Replace: One Year From the date of the original purchase Any part of the microwave oven which fails due to a defect in materials or workmanship.
 During this limited one-year warranty , GE will also provide, free of charge , all labor and related service to replace the defective part.
-Five Years From the date of the original purchase The magnetron tube , if the magnetron tube fails due to a defect in materials or workmanship.
-During this five-year limited warranty , you will be responsible for any labor or in-home service costs.

-For each of the above limited warranties: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care® servicer and pick it up following service.
+For the above limited warranty: To avoid any trip charges, you must take the microwave oven to a General Electric Customer Care[®] servicer and pick it up following service.
 In-home service is also available, but you must pay for the service technician's travel costs to your home.